 Welcome to the LevyLab

-Understanding modern human disease is only possible from the perspective of the metagenome, the entirety of all microbial genomes associated with the human body.
-We study the interface between the host and its microbiome in the gastrointestinal tract, with a particular focus on microbiome-derived metabolites.
-We are a newly opened lab at the Microbiology Department, University of Pennsylvania.
+Understanding modern human disease is only possible from the perspective of the metabolome, the entirety of all small molecules associated with the human body.
+We study the metabolome at interface between the host and its microbiome in the gastrointestinal tract.
+We are a located at the Microbiology Department, University of Pennsylvania.

 The intestinal epithelium